 The good news?
 Small businesses don’t need a ton of fancy equipment or specific products to make their video conferences more professional.

-In fact, if you’re mostly just using video for internal calls, your laptop webcam, a clean background, and the right video conferencing platform might be all you need.
+In fact, if you’re mostly just using video for internal calls, your laptop webcam, a clean background, and the right video conferencing app might be all you need.
 If, on the other hand, you’re going to use video for client calls or presentations, you might want to invest in some (not-too-expensive) equipment.

 The type of equipment your small business will need will vary, but here are the main video conferencing setup requirements to consider: